pd230/Hibernate-start-to-end/README.md

 ## How to Run
 1. Clone the repo
-2. Set up MySQL database and update `hibernate.cfg.xml`
+2. Set up PostgresSql database and update `hibernate.cfg.xml`
 3. Run on Tomcat server

 ## Author